jkru3/digital-garden/content/about me.md

 - find myself questioning whether or not my successes were enough to outweigh my failures
 - wondering whether or not i’ll be a serf to big tech AI overlords for the rest of my life
 - have to look back on how far i’ve come.
-Have to remember to have hope  %% hi, i’m Joey
+Have to remember to have hope  %% hi,

-growing up I was good at math, but really drawn to the arts, and very lost in school.
-After the 2008 crash, my parents who were both musicians themselves urged me away from music, but I chased it anyways.
-Instead of following through on college, in my early 20s…
+my path hasn’t been linear.
+Growing up I was good at math, but really drawn to the music, and very lost in school.
+After the 2008 crash, my parents who were both musicians themselves urged me away from music.
+But I pursued it anyways, and instead of finishing college right away, during my early 20s…

-- I played guitar in bands
+- i played guitar with a band
-- wrote albums,
+- wrote two album,
 - lived out of a van
 - made money as a street performer
 - and worked and lived at a hostel in Mexico

-after Covid, i decided to pivot to technology after getting lost in the engineering of several projects i worked on.
-I resumed study at the University of Washington to study computer science, where i kept pace with some really brilliant young adults.
-I also co-founded a student-run startup called Clearvote, with the purpose of making it easy to lookup information about local election candidates
+after Covid, i decided to pivot to technology after getting lost in the engineering of a project i was working on.
+I resumed study at the University of Washington to study computer science, where i kept pace with brilliant, highly motivated people.
+I also co-founded a student-run startup called Clearvote, with the purpose of making it easy to make side-by-side comparisons of local election candidates